havoc-io/cmake-keytar/README.md

    `git push --tags`.
 6. Make sure CI tests pass.
-7. If any node-keytar tags have been added, these should ideally be mirrored in keytar with the `standalone-` prefix.
+7. If any node-keytar tags have been added, these should ideally be mirrored in keytar with the `-standalone` suffix.
 Depending on how lazy the maintainer is, multiple tags may have been added in between upstream merges, but unless you do a merge at each upstream tag, you'll only be able to create keytar tags corresponding to the latest upstream tag, because the intermediate tags